Operation Successfully Underway At CTD Bannu Office: ISPR - UrduPoint

 Operation Successfully Underway At CTD Bannu Office: ISPR

-In a news release here received, the ISPR informed that the operation was going to be completed soon whereas further details were to follow.
+In a news release, the ISPR informed that the operation was in the process, and further details will be shared to soon.